 Assessment and Feedback

-Details of the assessments that you are required to undertake for each module during the trimester .
+Details of the assessments that you are required to undertake for each module during the trimester can be found in Moodle.
+This will include the date of submission.

 Any coursework you will undertake will have an assessment brief (except for examinations).
 Where provided, the assessment brief contains information about the assessment, including the marking criteria.
 Assessment briefs are held on Moodle.
 It is vital that you read all assessment briefs relating to your chosen modules.